tenkeyless/keras_site/content/korean/docs/examples/vision/forwardforward/_index.md

 from tensorflow.compiler.tf2xla.python import xla
 ```

-## Load the dataset and visualize the data
+## Load the dataset and visualize the data {#load-the-dataset-and-visualize-the-data}

 We use the `keras.datasets.mnist.load_data()` utility to directly pull the MNIST dataset in the form of `NumPy` arrays.
 We then arrange it in the form of the train and test splits.